fengyuwu/RESTful-API/README.md

 Unit tests are housed in a separate project (https://github.com/fengyuwu/RestAPI/blob/main/DataServiceTests.cs) to ensure their preservation even after the software is shipped,

 SOLID principle is followed ensuring each class has a single responsibility.
-This makes it code easy to maintenance and understand.
+This makes it code easy to maintain and understand.

 Comment and #region-#endregion section are added for readability